 To further focus our business and increase shareholder value, we continue to advance our strategic imperatives.
 Our focus remains on maximizing the profitability and growth of our core private student loan business, while harnessing and optimizing the power of our brand and attractive client base.
 In addition, we continue to seek to better inform the external narrative about student lending and Sallie Mae.
 We also strive to maintain a rigorous and predictable capital allocation and return program to create shareholder value.
 We are focused on driving a mission-led culture that continues to make Sallie Mae a great place to work.
-We also continue to strengthen our risk and compliance function, enhance and build upon our risk management framework, and assess and monitor enterprise-wide risk.
+We also continue to strengthen our risk and compliance functions, enhance and build upon our risk management framework, and assess and monitor enterprise-wide risk.

-We work to maximize the revenue of our core private student loan business by (i) driving penetration at all schools, (ii) increasing market share by fully meeting student funding needs, (iii) using enhanced risk-adjusted pricing and underwriting, and (iv) improving our marketing, digital, and data capabilities.
-In addition, we work to manage our unit costs by (a) employing a strong fixed cost discipline, (b) driving towards reducing both the unit costs of servicing and the unit cost of acquisitions, and (c) improving third-party vendor cost management.
+We work to maximize the revenue of our core private student loan business with goals of (i) driving penetration at all schools, (ii) increasing market share by fully meeting student funding needs, (iii) using enhanced risk-adjusted pricing and underwriting, and (iv) improving our marketing, digital, and data capabilities.
+In addition, we work to manage our unit costs by (a) employing a strong fixed cost discipline, (b) driving towards reducing both the unit costs of servicing and the unit cost of acquisitions, (c) improving third-party vendor cost management, and (d) striving for strong operating leverage.

 On March 4, 2022, we completed the acquisition of the assets of Nitro College, which provides resources that help students and families evaluate how to responsibly pay for college and manage their financial responsibilities after graduation.
-The addition of Nitro College brought innovative products, tools, and resources to help students and families confidently navigate their higher education journey.
+On July 21, 2023, we completed the acquisition of several key assets of Scholly, Inc. ("Scholly"), a scholarship publishing and servicing platform, comprised of websites and mobile application search products that offer custom recommendations for post-secondary scholarships for students, their families, and others as well as related services for scholarship providers.

-The acquisition of Nitro College enhances future strategic growth opportunities for Sallie Mae and expands our digital marketing capabilities, reduces the cost to acquire customer accounts, and accelerates our progress to become a broader education solutions provider helping students to, through, and immediately after college.
+The acquisitions of these Nitro College and Scholly assets enhance future strategic growth opportunities for Sallie Mae and expand our digital marketing capabilities, reduce the cost to acquire customer accounts, and accelerate our progress to become a broader education solutions provider.
+Both acquisitions align with and support our mission to provide students and their families the confidence to successfully navigate to, through, and immediately after the higher education journey.